pushkardangi/pushkardangi/README.md

 <div>

-<p> Hi there! 👋 I'm Pushkar Dangi, a passionate React developer and BCA Graduate who thrives on exploring new technologies.
+<p>I'm Pushkar Dangi, a passionate React developer and BCA Graduate who thrives on exploring new technologies.
 With a solid foundation in JavaScript and React, I'm always up for building meaningful projects and experimenting with innovative ideas in web development.</p>

 <p>Why did the programmer go broke?
 Because they used up all their cache!
 (Yes, I’m a fan of coding humor!)</p>